jmfrancklab/jmfrancklab.github.io/People.md

 Here, he developed new, sensitive technologies for investigating the properties of water at the surfaces of proteins, polymers, lipids, and DNA.
-He completed further postdoctor studies and served as a research associate at the Advanced Center for ESR Technology (ACERT) at Cornell University, under the guidance of Prof. Jack Freed.
+He completed further postdoctoral studies and served as a research associate at the Advanced Center for ESR Technology (ACERT) at Cornell University, under the guidance of Prof. Jack Freed.